mjordan/riprap/README.md

 ### Security

-* Riprap requests fixity digests from other applications via HTTP or some other mechanism.
-For example, if Riprap is used with a Fedora-based repository, it needs access to the repository's REST interface in order to request resources' digests.
+* Riprap retrieves fixity digests from other applications via HTTP or some other mechanism.
+If Riprap is used with a Fedora-based repository, it needs access to the repository's REST interface in order to request resources' digests.
-* Riprap also provides a REST interface so other applications can query it.
+* Riprap also provides a REST interface so other applications can retrieve fixity check event data from it and add/modify fixity check event data.
 Using Symfony's firewall to provide IP-based access to the API should provide sufficient security.

 ## Miscellaneous